Best Handgun for Women [2024 ] No, They Aren’t Pink

 • Height 4.25 inches

 Glock, Glock, Glock, everyone loves Glock.
 They make boringly reliable firearms for every task imaginable.
 The Glock 43 is their single stack, subcompact 9mm that’s quite small and carry friendly.
-The Glock 43 became an instant hit upon release because people know Glock.
-When you say Glock, people know they are getting an incredibly reliable gun you can depend on.
+The Glock 43 became very popular right away because when people hear “Glock,” they know it’s a highly reliable gun they can trust.

 There’s no doubt about it; when you carry a gun for concealed carry, you most certainly depend on it.
 The Glock 43 gives shooters a lightweight and thin carry gun with Glock’s famed durability and simplicity behind it.
 Surprisingly the Glock 43 isn’t a snappy gun and is rather mild when you start slinging lead downrange.
-The slightly wide grip provides a little more cushion for the 9mm’s recoil.
+The slightly wide grip provides more cushion for the 9mm’s recoil, helping to maintain a proper firing grip.

 It’s no surprise the Glock 43 is the second-place selection.
-Before the P365, there wasn’t a better gun for concealed carry.
+Before the P365, there wasn’t a better concealed carry gun.
 If you need a small, dependable, and easy-to-shoot gun, the Glock 43 is one route to take.
 You can buy and carry a gun out of the box when you need it.
 The Glock 43 gives you that plug-and-play experience.
 No mess, no fuss, no drama.

 Glock 43 Pros and Cons